-For the years ended December 31, 2024 and 2023, the Fund offered three classes of redeemable units: Class A Units, Class F Units, and Class I Units.
+For the years ended December 31, 2024 and 2023, the Fund offered four classes of redeemable units: Class A, Class F, Class A1 units and Class F1 units.
 The class of Units selected affects the commissions that were payable by an investor, the management fees payable by the Fund, and the compensation that a dealer received in respect of the sale of Units.

 All of the classes have the same investment objective, strategy and restrictions but differ in respect of one or more features, such as the management fee, sales commission, and service commission.
 The NAV per unit of each class would not necessarily be the same as a result of the different fees, expenses and distributions allocable to each class of Units.
 The Fund and the Manager do not charge a fee or commission when investors purchase Units of the Fund.
-An authorized broker, dealer or advisor may charge investors an upfront selling commission of up to 3.00% at the time of purchase of Class A Units, which would reduce the amount of money invested in the Class A Units of the Fund.
+An authorized broker, dealer or advisor may charge investors an upfront selling commission of up to 3.00% at the time of purchase of Class A1 units, which would reduce the amount of money invested in the Class A1 units of the Fund.